Remember in childhood, how your grandmother used to brew a cup of ginger tea whenever someone was under the weather?

 Ginger tea helps in detoxification as well as in alleviating inflammation.
 Ginger tea has antibacterial properties that help in soothing upset stomachs and ameliorating indigestion.

-A recent study also indicates a connection between ginger consumption and slowing the process of aging and other degenerative diseases resulting from oxidative stress and inflammation.
-However, more research is required to fully solidify the claims of ginger contributing to the prevention of aging and health problems.
+A recent study also indicates a connection between ginger consumption and slowing the process of aging and other degenerative diseases6 resulting from oxidative stress and inflammation.

 Ginger also helps with swelling and chronic discomfort.
 It helps in easing problems associated with rheumatoid arthritis and osteoarthritis.